 The materials you choose for your new gutters can also make a massive difference. uPVC guttering costs around £35-50 per metre to refix, while cast-iron steel guttering costs slightly more, with prices starting at £57 per metre.

-If you need an entirely new system, though, you’ll need to spend extra on new fixings, joins and adhesives.
+If you need an entirely new replacement guttering and fascia, though, the cost in the UK will rise with new fixings, joins and adhesives.
 Also, replacing blocked systems cost more, so replacing gutters in advance is a responsible investment.

 Cast-iron gutters are a significant step up on uPVC.
 For a start, these designs use steel, which has much more strength and robustness.